Sonic Youth Song 'Teenage Riot' Used In Marc Jacobs Ad, Fans Accuse Band Of 'Selling Out'

 Sonic Youth has provided musical content to fashion designer Marc Jacobs in the past.
 Back in 2008, Sonic Youth performed live at a Marc Jacobs fashion show.

-Now, 2018 marks 25 years since the release of Sonic Youth’s video, “Sugar Kane,” which was first released in February 1993.
+Now, 2018 marks 25 years since the release of Sonic Youth’s video “Sugar Kane,” which was first released in February 1993.
 The video featured Marc Jacobs and a young Chloe Savigny, according to CR Fashion Book.

 In 1992, Sonic Youth asked if they could film in Marc Jacobs’ showroom at Perry Ellis.
 At the time, Jacobs did not know who the band was but ultimately decided to let them shoot.
-Marc Jacobs was filming models for his 1993 Spring/Summer grunge collection.
+Marc Jacobs was filming models for his 1993 spring/summer grunge collection.

 However, Sonic Youth wanted to have a non-model amongst them.
 Andrea Linett, the editor of Sassy magazine chose Chloe Sevigny’s for the role.
 At the time, Chloe was an intern and Sonic Youth loved her anti-fashion style.

-The video is now considered to be iconic—but, at the time it was considered the “death” of the grunge movement.
+The video is now considered to be iconic but at the time, it was considered the “death” of the grunge movement.
 This also led to Marc Jacobs being publicly fired from Perry Ellis, according to CR Fashion Book.
 Of course, Jacobs came back to the fashion world with a vengeance and became one of the most respected designers in America.

 The music legends frequently collab with Jacobs as displayed in their 2008 show and again in 2015.
-Thurston Moore and Kim Gordon’s daughter appeared in a Marc Jacob’s campaign.
+Thurston Moore and Kim Gordon’s daughter appeared in a Marc Jacobs campaign.
 Sevigny also became a model for Kim Gordon’s clothing line, X-Girl.